Skip to content

 Besides, InfluxDB uses its own language, Flux.
 This implies that the only source available for support is the InfluxDB documentation.
 InfluxDB’s data model is non-relational, and it doesn’t support text search, log search, or analytics.
 On the contrary, CrateDB is fully accessible by SQL.
 And CrateDB schemas are flexible, allowing the user to add columns at any point without slowing performance or downtime.

-InfluxDB can be an excellent option for single-node time-series workloads—but for real-time applications with high volumes, data variety, and heavy load, CrateDB is a better choice, due to its distributed nature, its SQL access, and its unparallel cost-efficiency.
+InfluxDB can be an excellent option for single-node time-series workloads—but for real-time applications with high volumes, data variety, and heavy load, CrateDB is a better choice, due to its distributed nature, its SQL access, and its unparalleled cost-efficiency.
 Its indexing structure is perfectly suited to handle huge volumes of time-series data together with metadata.
 With CrateDB, you will only need one database to handle your workload.